 Use these tips and avoid sneaky budget busters with a little pre-trip preparation and stay safe while doing it.

 1. Research your destination.

 2. Pack snacks.

 Avoid stopping for fast food or snacks at convenience stores or airports—places that are notoriously overpriced and crowded.
 Instead, stash some healthy snacks and drinks in your bag so you'll be good to go until you reach your destination (and your money will stay in your wallet, where it belongs).
-Less stops along the way also means less contact with more people – if you do need to stop, be mindful of social distancing guidelines (6 feet apart) that may be in effect.
+Less stops along the way also means less contact with more people – if you do need to stop, be mindful of any social distancing guidelines (6 feet apart) that may be in effect.

 3. Prep and pack ahead of time.

-Do any necessary shopping for groceries, toiletries, and personal protective equipment before reaching your destination.
-Pack plenty of supplies so you’re not shopping during your trip, things like masks, hand sanitizer, or cleaning supplies may be more expensive or out of stock where you’re headed.
-Gas prices also tend to increase right before a holiday weekend.
+Do any necessary shopping for groceries and toiletries before reaching your destination.
+Pack plenty of supplies so you’re not shopping during your trip, grocery prices are increasing across the U.S. and could be higher in popular vacation spots.
+Gas prices are also increasing and typically tend to increase right before a popular or holiday weekends.
 If you're planning a road trip, you can avoid the price hike by filling up earlier in the week.
 Also, check your tire pressure and pack whatever you can inside the car (versus on the roof) to maximize your fuel efficiency while on the road.

 4. Set expectations with travel companions.

 Are nice dinners and guided tours on the agenda or considering the current climate, will you just relax on the beach with a good book?
 If you're traveling with others, it's important to discuss trip expectations and expenses to make sure everyone is on the same page.
 Make sure you discuss specific costs as well —if you're doing the driving, there's no shame in asking passengers to pitch in for gas money.
 Make sure everyone has a payment app ready to go so you can repay each other immediately rather than trying to keep track throughout the trip.
 By discussing expectations in advance, you're eliminating potential stressors.